aroucadi/evermore_app/recall-mvp/docs/ARCHITECTURE/03_cognitive_architecture.md

 # Cognitive Architecture

-Recall operates as a **Stateful, Context-Aware Agentic System**.
+Evermore operates as a **Stateful, Context-Aware Agentic System**.
 It moves beyond simple "chatbot" mechanics by implementing a sophisticated cognitive hierarchy.

 ## 🧠 The Agentic Hierarchy